infinimesh/infinimesh/hack/microk8s/README.md

 # microk8s automated setup
 This script installs infinimesh and microk8s to allow a seamless developer experience.
 We support at the moment OS X (well tested) and Ubuntu (not so well tested).
-We need 2 tools installed on your system:
+We need two tools installed on your system:
 ```
 multipass
 kubectl